HT 220 | 971-722-4424 | firstname.lastname@example.org

 The Child Development Center is licensed by the state of Oregon and accredited by the National Association for the Education of Young Children.
 The center is planned and staffed to provide a training facility for the Early Education and Family Studies department students and a sound educational program for young children.

-Sylvania students is good standing, on financial aid, and Pell-eligible may apply for the child care subsidy program.
-The child care subsidy program provides financial assistance for school-related child care expenses Sylvania Women's Resource Center also maintains a basic list of resources for students looking for childcare off campus.
+Sylvania students in good standing, on financial aid, and Pell-eligible may apply for the child care subsidy program.
+The child care subsidy program provides financial assistance for school-related child care expenses.
+Sylvania's Women's Resource Center also maintains a basic list of resources for students looking for childcare off campus.

 The Rock Creek Women’s Resource Center facilitates a Parenting Club and also maintains lists of useful resources.
 You may contact Kristen Martin at the Rock Creek Campus Women’s Resource Center at 971-722-7448.

 Cascade students in good standing, on financial aid, and Pell-eligible may apply for the child care subsidy program.
 The child care subsidy program provides financial assistance for school-related child care expenses.
 We also work with Albina Head Start to process applications to their on-campus classrooms.
 For more information, visit the Student Center Information Booth or call 971-722-5575.

 The PCC Southeast Campus is excited to have welcomed the new YMCA Child Development Center to Campus and is eager to start supporting students, staff, faculty and the community in such an important way.
 Quality child care is an important component of student success and the team at YMCA offer state licensed care with incredible convenience found right here at the Southeast Campus.